deepin-community/qemu/docs/system/target-mips.rst

 -  VT82C686 chipset as South Bridge

 -  RTL8139D as a network card chipset

-The Loongson-3 virtual platform emulation supports:

--  Loongson 3A CPU

--  LIOINTC as interrupt controller

--  GPEX and virtio as peripheral devices

--  Both KVM and TCG supported

 The mipssim pseudo board emulation provides an environment similar to what the proprietary MIPS emulator uses for running Linux.
 It supports: